Miles Davis: Early life

 Davis was born on May 26, 1926, to an affluent African-American family in Alton, Illinois, 15 mi north of St. Louis.
-He had an older sister, Dorothy Mae (1925-1996), and a younger brother, Vernon (1929-1999).
+He had an older sister, Dorothy Mae (1925–1996) and a younger brother, Vernon (1929–1999).
 His mother, Cleota Mae Henry of Arkansas, was a music teacher and violinist, and his father, Miles Dewey Davis Jr., also of Arkansas, was a dentist.
-They owned a 200 acre estate near Pine Bluff, Arkansas with a profitable pig farm.
+They owned a 200 acre estate near Pine Bluff, Arkansas, with a profitable pig farm.
 In Pine Bluff, he and his siblings fished, hunted, and rode horses.
 Davis's grandparents were the owners of an Arkansas farm where he would spend many summers.

 In 1927, the family moved to East St. Louis, Illinois.
 They lived on the second floor of a commercial building behind a dental office in a predominantly white neighborhood.
-Davis's father would soon become distant to his children as the Great Depression caused him to become increasingly consumed by his job; typically working six days a week.
-From 1932 to 1934, Davis attended John Robinson Elementary School, an all-black school, then Crispus Attucks, where he performed well in mathematics, music, and sports.
+Davis's father would soon become distant to his children as the Great Depression caused him to become increasingly consumed by his job, typically working six days a week.
+From 1932 to 1934, Davis attended John Robinson Elementary School, an all-black school, then Crispus Attucks, where he performed well in mathematics, music and sports.
 Davis had previously attended Catholic school.
-At an early age he liked music, especially blues, big bands, and gospel.
+At an early age he liked music, especially blues, big bands and gospel.

 In 1935, Davis received his first trumpet as a gift from John Eubanks, a friend of his father.
-He took lessons from "the biggest influence on my life," Elwood Buchanan, a teacher and musician who was a patient of his father.
+He then took weekly lessons from "the biggest influence on my life", Elwood Buchanan, a teacher and musician who was a patient of his father.
 His mother wanted him to play the violin instead.
 Against the fashion of the time, Buchanan stressed the importance of playing without vibrato and encouraged him to use a clear, mid-range tone.
 Davis said that whenever he started playing with heavy vibrato, Buchanan slapped his knuckles.
 In later years Davis said, "I prefer a round sound with no attitude in it, like a round voice with not too much tremolo and not too much bass.
 Just right in the middle.
 If I can't get that sound I can't play anything."
 The family soon moved to 1701 Kansas Avenue in East St. Louis.